-1. be c ast by one sharehol - um number of votes that may over of control of the company Compliant [X] Explain [] 2.
-Code or ar e, whether listed or ny of its subsidiaries ny is controlled by another en not, and has, directly or throus (other than the listed compa accurate public disclosures c ugh its subsidiaries, busi any) or carries out activit ness relations with said entity a) · eas of activity and possible bu and the parent company or i · ween the listed company b) The mechanisms in place to resolve any conflic cts of interest that may a arise.
-Compliant [] Partially compliant [] Explain [X] Not applicable [] The Audit ar nd Control Committee is responsible for the knowledge of rela ted-party transactions, which a re subject to regulatory controls. - 3. annı orall ual corporate gover neral Shareholders' Meeting, a mance report, the chairman o II, of the most significant aspe of the Board of Directors should inform shareholders a) Changes that hav ve occurred since the last Ger neral Shareholders' Meet zing. b) • why the company has not foll ernance and the alternative r e recommendations of the Code 9 Compliant [] Partially compliant [] Explain [X] ormation on the Company's corporate nies the information made available to - In th is regar d, the notice of the Gene ral Shareholders' Meeting expressly st ates in the "Right to Information on" section that any shareholder may obtain from the Company, for examination at the registered office or to be sent immediately and free of charge, among other documents, the Annual Corporate Governance Report, which is submitted to the shareholders for approval as part of the Management Report.
+1. be co rticles of incorporation of listed companies should not limit the maximum number of votes that may list by one shareholder or contain other restrictions that hinder the takeover of control of the company gh the acquisition of its shares on the market.
+Compliant [X] Explain [ ] 2.
+When the listed company is controlled by another entity in the meaning of Article 42 of the Commercial Code, whether listed or not, and has, directly or through its subsidiaries, business relations with said entity or any of its subsidiaries (other than the listed company) or carries out activities related to those of any of them it should make accurate public disclosures on: a) The respective areas of activity and possible business relationships between the listed company or its subsidiaries and the parent company or its subsidiaries. b) The mechanisms in place to resolve any conflicts of interest that may arise.
+Compliant [ ] Partially compliant [ ] Explain [ X ] Not applicable [ ] Boar Com assu d of D pany mptior d Compliance Committee is responsible for assessing, prior to approval by the General Meeting or the irectors, the fairness and reasonableness of related-party transactions from the point of view of the and, where applicable, of shareholders other than the related party, and for reporting on the assessment is based and the methods used, thereby applying the control and regime provided for by law.
+3. annud g the ordinary General Shareholders' Meeting, as a complement to the distribution of the written all corporate governance report, the chairman of the Board of Directors should inform shareholders in sufficient detail, of the most significant aspects of the company's corporate governance, and in cular: a) Changes that have occurred since the last General Shareholders' Meeting. b) Specific reasons why the company has not followed one or more of the recommendations of the Code of Corporate Governance and the alternative rules applied, if any.
+Compliant [ ] Partially compliant [ ] Explain [ X ] prepo ared to regard ny believes that the provisions of the company's corporate governance information to shareholders in the specific report this end is sufficient; this report accompanies the information made available before the Meeting is held.
+The notice of the General Shareholders' Meeting expressly states in the "Right to Information" section that any shareholder from the Company, for examination at the registered office or to be sent immediately and free of charge, among other documents, the Annual Corporate Governance Report, which is submitted to the shareholders for approval as part of the Management

+Report.
 This report is available online on the Company's website under its corporate governance section.